OfficeDev/office-js-docs-pr/docs/develop/json-manifest-overview.md

 > - The unified manifest requires Office Version 2304 (Build 16320.00000) or later.
 Your Microsoft 365 subscription channel must be "Beta".

 > [!TIP]
 > Ready to get started with the preview unified manifest?
-Begin with [Build an Outlook add-in with the unified Microsoft 365 manifest (preview)](../quickstarts/outlook-quickstart-json-manifest.md).
+Begin with [Build an Outlook add-in with the unified manifest for Microsoft 365 (preview)](../quickstarts/outlook-quickstart-json-manifest.md).

 ## Overview of the unified manifest